WiIIiamTang/pydori/README.md

 Bandori objects are classes that represent data retrieved from the api.
 They are used to have quick access to certain attributes, and provide helpful methods on the data.
 They can be sorted by id. **They should not be normally instantiated (unless for debugging) and are meant as outputs from BandoriApi.** All BandoriObjects have the follow attributes:

-**URL_PARTY** - A url to the bandori.party api
+- **URL_PARTY** - A url to the bandori.party api

-**URL_GA** - a url to the bandori.ga api
+- **URL_GA** - a url to the bandori.ga api

-**URL_GA_RES** - a url to the bandori database resource api
+- **URL_GA_RES** - a url to the bandori database resource api

-**id** - The object's id
+- **id** - The object's id

-**data** - The original dict of the object's information from the api.
+- **data** - The original dict of the object's information from the api.

+_Notes:_

-- *Event is supposed to be a BandoriObject, but the event id is not directly provided by bandori.party - see the Event class*
+*Event is supposed to be a BandoriObject, but the event id is not directly provided by bandori.party - see the Event class*

-- *Region select only works on certain methods - Song, Gacha, Band.
+*Region select only works on certain methods - Song, Gacha, Band.
 See below*

-- *Not all attributes available from the api are recorded when creating these objects.
+*Not all attributes available from the api are recorded when creating these objects.
 It's best to work with the **data** dict as it contains everything.*

-- *Some attributes may have a null value and not work with their intended functions.
+*Some attributes may have a null value and not work with their intended functions.
 Check before using.*

-- *The bandori.party api is used for most methods, with the Songs, Bands, and Gachas making use of the bandori database api.*
+*The bandori.party api is used for most methods, with the Songs, Bands, and Gachas making use of the bandori database api.*

 ### Parameters
 - data([dict]) - A python dictionary containing the data for the class